Our bra fit guide will help you to get the best fit from your bra.

 - If they are too tight they will dig into the shoulders causing irritation and back and neck pain.

-- Too tight and they will also pull the back of the bra up if it’s loosely fitted.
+- They will also pull the back of the bra up.
 You may also find that it pulls the front up exposing the underside of the breasts.

 - Too loose and the straps will constantly fall off the shoulders causing you to have to adjust them all the time.